Simulation

 # Specify the SimulationModels using a Vector of decision_models: UC, ED

-sim_models = SimulationModels(
+sim_models = SimulationModels(;

 decision_model_uc,